Jerzy Jeszke: Repertoire and engagements

 The repertoire of Jerzy Jeszke ranges from chansons to musicals and opera, to rock and pop music.
 Engagements and concerts in Germany, Poland, Italy, the Netherlands, England, Spain, Portugal, Turkey, Mexico, Egypt, the Czech Republic, Russia, Tunisia and Japan have been stations in his current career.

 Since his debut as a 17-year-old till today Jerzy Jeszke has been performed in over 60 premières in over six languages, in the opera as well as in the modern musical.
 He played among others the "David" in the musical "Seesaw" by Cy Coleman, "Judas" in "Jesus Christ Superstar" by Andrew Lloyd Webber, "Prince Sou-Chong" in "The Land of Smiles" by Franz Lehár, "Caramello" in "One night in Venice" by Richard Strauss, "Pinkerton" in "Madame Butterfly" by Puccini, "Jontek" in "Halka" by Moniuszko and "Hoffmann" in "The Tales of Hoffmann" by Jacques Offenbach.

 Besides appearances in television and radio Jerzy Jeszke sang at numerous national and international galas (Royal Albert Hall; Wembley Stadium, London; Congress Hall, Warsaw; Castel Gandolfo, Rome; Schloss Bellevue, Berlin; José Carreras foundation, Majorca).

-He was exclusively engaged for Pope John Paul II, Roman Herzog, Michail Gorbatschow, Lech Wałęsa and US-senator Zbigniew Brzezinski.
+He was exclusively engaged for Pope John Paul II, Roman Herzog, Mikhail Gorbachev, Lech Wałęsa and US-senator Zbigniew Brzezinski.

 The music of Jerzy Jeszke can be heard on the CD of the German production of "Les Misérables" as "Jean Valjean" and on his own CDs "Who I am?" and "Tell me why?" with the greatest hits of musicals, pop-classic and classic.
 A new solo CD with rock opera music is being prepared for 2012.